caio204065/lively/README.md

 # lively
-all rights reserved to starzyx
+All rights reserved to Ubisoft